rileyhanus/Phonon-scattering-and-transport-in-polycyrstals/README.md

 If you do not have Mathematica you can view the scripts in a readable format using the Free Wolfram Player (http://www.wolfram.com/cdf-player/), or simply opening the PDF file.

 ### GB-strain-scattering_init.nb
 Defines constants, functions, and plot formatting.
+Located in ‘core’.

 ### GB-strain-scattering.nb
 Computes the theoretical model for phonon scattering off of the strain field from a symmetric tilt grain boundary presented in Section 4.
 The full summation (Eq.
 B.13) is compared to the semi-emperical formula (Eq.
 21).
+Located in ‘core’.

 ### GB-strain-scattering_modeling.nb
 Performs the thermal transport modeling presented in Section 5.
 We follow the same procedure as that given by Wang et al. (2011), where Debye and Born-von Karman dispersion relations are applied to the Callaway model for phonon thermal conductivity.
+Located in ‘core’.